Failure is inevitable

 In almost everything we do, there are aspects we could have done better.

-To ensure those failures - big and small - lead to learning and innovation for better performance, we must fail intelligently.
+To ensure those failures - big and small - lead to learning, innovation and better performance, we must fail intelligently.

 Intelligent failures are those that result in useful learning, allowing us to move forward more wisely.
 As we build this healthy relationship with failure, we create room to innovate, knowing any risks we take will only lead to learning and growth.